SumanthReddyA/snake-game/README.md

 2. **Ensure Assets Directory:**
    Make sure the `assets` directory is located in the project root (`snake-game/assets`).
 This directory contains the `eat.wav` and `game_over.wav` sound files, which are required for the game to run properly.

+## VS Code Configuration

+If you encounter issues with the "import pygame could not be resolved" error in VS Code, ensure that VS Code is using the correct Python interpreter for the project.

+1.  **Check Python Interpreter:** In VS Code, look at the bottom-right corner of the window.
+You should see the name of the selected Python interpreter.
+2.  **Select Correct Interpreter:** If the selected interpreter is not the one where Pygame is installed, click on it.
+A list of available Python interpreters will appear.
+Choose the interpreter where Pygame is installed (e.g., the one associated with your Miniconda environment).

 ## Dependencies

 - Pygame